mattladewig/clipper/README.md

 This project is open-source under the [MIT License](LICENSE).

 ## Acknowledgments
-- Built with Python, FFmpeg, and the `srt` library.
+- Built with Python, FFmpeg, Hugging Face Transformers, and the `srt` library.
 - Thanks to contributors and users for feedback!